-Police search for missing 16-year-old girl from Missouri
+Police say man abducted 16-year-old from Missouri home

 EDMUNDSON, Mo.
-(AP) - Authorities are searching for a 16-year-old girl who was last seen leaving a suburban St. Louis home with a family friend with a long criminal history.
+(AP) - Authorities say a 16-year-old girl has been abducted from a suburban St. Louis home by a man with a long criminal history.

 The Missouri State Highway Patrol has issued an “endangered person alert” for Gabriella Sarah Yonko, whose phone has been detected east of Chicago.
 She was reported missing Tuesday night from her uncle’s home in Edmundson.

-Capt.
-Jeff Heisse says she was seen getting a black 2008 Lexus LS with the man, whose criminal history includes escaping from custody.
+Police say a suspect, identified as 26-year-old Christopher Johnson of Breckenridge, Missouri, was seen taking Gabriella away in a black 2008 Lexus LS.
 The vehicle has a Washington license plate BEC5322.

-Heisse says she wasn’t taken forcibly but that police aren’t sure that she is still with the man voluntarily.
-Heisse says the man has family in the Chicago area.
+Police said Johnson’s criminal history includes escaping from custody and that he is “known to be physically violent.”
+No other details were immediately released.

 Sign up for Daily Newsletters